MSHDA loans and other first-time homebuyer programs in Michigan

 Homebuyers who meet the income and purchase price requirements can apply through one of MSHDA’s participating Flex lenders.

 Michigan Down Payment Assistance Program

 This secondary loan for first-time homebuyers can be used alongside either the Home Loan or Home Loan Flex programs.
-You’ll get access to up to $7,500 at 0% interest to help with the down payment and closing costs associated with buying a home.
+You’ll get access to up to $7,500 ($10,000 in some ZIP codes) at 0% interest to help with the down payment and closing costs associated with buying a home.